-The Presidential Substation Project — named after the neighboring Ronald Reagan Presidential Library — is an unnecessary energy-development scheme that threatens to further fragment a patchwork of wildlife preserves and open space in Southern California's Tierra Rejada Valley.
-This project proposes a new energy substation and new power lines to cut across an important wildlife corridor, critical habitat for numerous rare and endangered species, and the Tierra Rejada greenbelt.
-Straddling the area between Thousand Oaks, Moorpark, and Simi Valley in Ventura County, the greenbelt is now the last remaining open space that prevents these three sprawling cities from merging together and squeezing out wildlife.
+The Presidential Substation Project — named after the neighboring Ronald Reagan Presidential Library — would have been a costly, unnecessary energy development that further fragmented a patchwork of wildlife preserves and open space in Southern California's Tierra Rejada Valley.
+It proposed a new energy substation and new power lines to cut across an important wildlife corridor, critical habitat for numerous rare and endangered species, and the Tierra Rejada greenbelt.
+Straddling the area between Thousand Oaks, Moorpark and Simi Valley in Ventura County, the greenbelt is now the last remaining open space that prevents these three sprawling cities from merging together and squeezing out wildlife.

-Over the past several years the Center has formally protested the project, submitted comments on the deficiencies in the review process for the project, and filed a formal statement with the California Public Utilities Commission urging better review and improved alternatives.
-We’ve also sent in several requests for Southern California Edison to release information related to the project to shine light on the public process.
-Our information requests have revealed that energy use in the area has actually decreased, contrary to statements by Southern California Edison.
-This shows that expensive and destructive upgrades aren’t even needed.
-Last, but not least, we’ve worked with in partnership with STTOP — the Sub-Transmission Towers Opposition Project — to find better alternatives to the project.
+Over several years the Center formally protested the Presidential Substation Project, submitted comments and testimony on the deficiencies in the review process for the project, and filed a formal statement with the California Public Utilities Commission urging better review and improved alternatives.
+We sent in repeated requests for Southern California Edison to release information related to the project to shine light on the public process, and those requests revealed that energy use in the area had actually decreased, contrary to statements by Southern California Edison, meaning expensive and destructive upgrades weren't even needed.
+Last, but not least, we worked with in partnership with STTOP — the Sub-Transmission Towers Opposition Project — to find better alternatives to the project.

-We are continuing to advocate for sustainable energy solutions that don't sacrifice wildlife by assuring the environmental and project review process conforms to the law, and forces the adoption of an environmentally superior alternative to the Presidential Substation Project.
+We succeeding in advocating for sustainable energy solutions that don't sacrifice wildlife by assuring the environmental and project review process conformed to the law, and forced the adoption of an environmentally superior alternative to the Presidential Substation Project.